 Massachusetts allows a person to carry a firearm in public if the person has the appropriate license.1

-Massachusetts prohibits the possession of a loaded rifle or shotgun on any public way, regardless of whether the possessor has a Firearm Identification Card (FID) or license to carry.2 Unloaded rifles or shotguns may be carried on a public way so long as they are enclosed in a case, and the person has the appropriate permit.3
+A License to Carry generally entitles a person to carry handguns and other firearms in public spaces.2 A licensing authority may impose further restrictions it deems proper on the licensee regarding the possession or use of large capacity rifles or shotguns.3 Subject to certain exceptions for hunting purposes, Massachusetts generally prohibits possession of a loaded rifle or shotgun on any public way, regardless of whether the possessor has a Firearm Identification Card (FID) or License to Carry.4 Unloaded rifles or shotguns may be carried on a public way so long as they are enclosed in a case, and the person has the appropriate permit.5

-- Is not subject to an order of the probate court appointing a guardian or conservator for a incapacitated person on the grounds that the applicant lacks the mental capacity to contract or manage the applicant’s affairs;
+- Are subject to a probate court order appointing a guardian or conservator for a incapacitated person on the grounds that the applicant lacks the mental capacity to contract or manage the applicant’s affairs;

-- Is not an alien who does not maintain lawful permanent residency;
+- Are a person without U.S. citizenship who does not maintain lawful permanent residency;

-- Has not been discharged from the armed forces of the United States under dishonorable conditions;
+- Have been discharged from the US Armed Forces under dishonorable conditions;

-Applicants whose licenses have been revoked or suspended must surrender their license to the licensing authority, and must surrender their firearms.13 Individuals who possess firearms without the proper card or license for the firearm possessed may face fines and prison time.14
+Applicants whose licenses have been revoked or suspended must surrender their license to the licensing authority, and must surrender their firearms.17 Individuals who possess firearms without the proper card or license for the firearm possessed may face fines and prison time.18

-See the Licensing of Gun Purchasers / Owners section for further information.
+See the Licensing in Massachusetts page for further information.

 Firearm Safety Training

-Persons applying for a license to carry and who were not in possession of a FID or either license type prior to June 1, 1998 must submit a basic firearms safety certificate (“BFSC”) to the licensing authority.15 No application for the issuance of a license to carry will be accepted or processed by the licensing authority without this certificate.16 To obtain a BFSC, an applicant must successfully complete a basic firearms safety course.17
+Persons applying for a license to carry and who were not in possession of an FID or either license type prior to June 1, 1998 must submit a basic firearms safety certificate (“BFSC”) to the licensing authority.19 No application for the issuance of a license to carry will be accepted or processed by the licensing authority without this certificate.20 To obtain a BFSC, an applicant must successfully complete a basic firearms safety course.21

 Duration & Renewal

-Once issued, a Massachusetts license to carry firearms is valid for up to six years from the date of issue.18
+Once issued, a Massachusetts license to carry firearms is valid for up to six years from the date of issue.22

 Disclosure or Use of Information

-Massachusetts does not allow the names and addresses of license holders to be made public.19 Names and addresses that are exempt from the definition of “public records” include those that:
+Massachusetts does not allow the names and addresses of license holders to be made public.23 Names and addresses that are exempt from the definition of “public records” include those that:

 - Are contained in or referred to on an application for a license to carry;